 The most comprehensive tumour investigation

-exacta is a comprehensive analysis of molecular-genetic characteristics of solid tumours based on the results of several clinical studies.
-Especially for rare solid tumours where no guidelines are available, in the advanced situation or for tumours that are difficult to treat, exacta is providing an advantage. exacta analyses millions of data points at the molecular level to identify all relevant targets for an individual therapy.
+exacta proves particularly advantageous in cases of rare solid tumours for which no guidelines exist, in advanced stages, or in tumours that are difficult to treat. exacta analyses millions of data points at the molecular level to identify all relevant targets for targeted therapy.

 About exacta